codingbychanche/MyAtari8BitSoftwareCollection/Readme.md

 My Stuff from the 80'
 ---------------------
 Things I have done with my Atari 8_Bit computer.
 Games, texts, pictures, type in listings etc.
-Feel free to browse through.
+Feel free to browse.

+A good way to start is the [0_Collections](https://github.com/codingbychanche/MyAtari8BitSoftwareCollection/tree/master/0_Collections) folder which contains some examples.

 Index
 -----